Rubonnek/quest-manager/README.md

 ## :star: Features

 - :evergreen_tree: Create quest trees with ease in GDScript
-- :art: Use built-in serialization to save/load the progress
+- :art: Easy to customize -- bring your own GUI nodes
-- :hammer_and_wrench: Quest viewer included to track/debug quests at runtime with ease
+- :hammer_and_wrench: Quest viewer included for tracking/debugging quests at runtime with ease

 ## :zap: Requirements